klwdesigns/klw_base/_posts/2019-09-15-counterfeit-love.md

 // end of excerpt Full article: https://www.dijg.de/english/tomboys-lesbians-relationship-accepting-sex-gender //

 This world is full of counterfeits.
 But, thank God, there is the real thing.

+\*\*Fascinating Q&A by Dr. Nicolosi on the biological / neurological aspects of homosexuality, shame, and enactment.
+Worth examining, even if you don't agree with him 100%: <https://www.youtube.com/watch?v=7kW4_4pat58>